Programs Run by Nonprofits and other Community-based Organizations

 UNIDO and Pakistan Stone Development Company (PASDEC)

-UNIDO, Spanish Agency for International Development Cooperation and Moroccan Ministry of Industry, Commerce and New Technologies
+UNIDO, Spanish Agency for International Development Cooperation, and Moroccan Ministry of Industry, Commerce, and New Technologies

 Fostering Women Entrepreneurs in Morocco

-improvement of the production processes, the provision of new equipment to make production faster, better and safer, training in management, good manufacturing, traceability systems, food safety, marketing, networking and finances.
-It ensured that the businesses could comply with stringent market standards and regulations, overcome barriers to trade and facilitate exports.
-The program has also assisted women in diversifying production to include more value added products.
+An entrepreneurship program that seeks to improve the income opportunities of the rural population in Morocco while enhancing the competitiveness of small-scale olive oil producing, textile, and fruits and vegetable drying groups managed by women.
+The project has included improving the production processes, providing new equipment to make production faster, better, and safer, and training in management, good manufacturing, traceability systems, food safety, marketing, networking, and finances.
+It ensured that the businesses could comply with stringent market standards and regulations, overcome trade barriers and facilitate exports.
+The program has also assisted women in diversifying production to include more value-added products.